 The proposed bill, if enacted, would amend current statutes related to the assessment of fees for counties, cities, towns, councils of governments, and regional transportation authorities that receive state shared revenues.
-Specifically, it would modify the existing language in section 42-5041 by expanding the scope of entities subject to fees to include those receiving revenues from sections 42-6105 and 42-6105.01, as well as clarifying the assessment process and payment deadlines.
-The bill also establishes legislative intent regarding the maximum fees to be charged for the fiscal year 2025-2026, setting a cap of $6,558,800 and detailing the proportional distribution of fees among the various entities based on prior fiscal year revenue distributions.
+Specifically, it would modify the existing language in section 42-5041 of the Arizona Revised Statutes by expanding the scope of entities subject to the fee assessment to include additional sections (42-6105 and 42-6105.01) and clarifying the assessment process.
+The bill would also establish a cap on the total fees assessed for fiscal year 2025-2026, not to exceed $6,558,800, and outline the proportional distribution of these fees based on prior fiscal year revenue distributions.

 Statutes affected: Introduced Version: 42-5041